Janikhel tribesmen end sit-in as KP govt accepts demands

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The government would ensure peace in Janikhel by purging the area of armed groups, while the locals would be allowed possession of weapons with a licence and their houses will not be demolished.
+The government, the ministers added, would ensure peace in Janikhel by purging the area of armed groups, while the locals would be allowed possession of weapons with a licence and their houses will not be demolished.

 They said within three months the government will carry out a review of the already apprehended individuals of Janikhel tribe and those found innocent will be released immediately.
 The cases of those found guilty, however, will be dealt with as per the state law, the ministers added.